IronFake/UnitySetupUtility/README.md

 To get started with the Unity Project Setup Utility, follow these steps:

 1) Open your Unity project.
-2) In the Unity editor, navigate to **Window > Project** Setup Window to open the utility's editor window.
+2) In the Unity editor, navigate to **Window > Project Setup Window** to open the utility's editor window.
+3) The editor window consists of two tabs: **General** and **Settings**.

+### General Tab
-3) The editor window will display several options for setting up your project:
+The **General** tab provides options for setting up your project:

-    - Create Default Folders.
-    - Replace manifest from gist.
-    - List of useful packages.
+- **Create Main Folders:** Clicking this button will create the main folders typically used in a Unity project, such as "Scripts," "Scenes," "Art," etc. You can customize these folders by modifying the **Main Folders** section in the **Settings** tab.
+- **Download Manifest:** The utility will download the **manifest.json** file from the provided URL and place it in the appropriate location in your project.
+You can specify the default Gist URL in the **Settings** tab.

+### Settings Tab
+The **Settings** tab allows you to customize the utility according to your preferences:

+- **Main Folders:** Here, you can define the main folder structure for your project.
+Add, remove, or rename folders as needed.
+These settings will be used when you click the **Create Main Folders** button in the **General** tab.
+- **Gist for Manifest**: Set the default GitHub Gist URL for the manifest.json file.
+This URL will be used when you click the Download Manifest button in the **General** tab.
+- **Gist for List of Packages**: Specify the Gist files associated with different packages you frequently use.
+Enter the Gist file name and the corresponding GitHub Gist URL.
+This information will be used when you add or remove packages using the utility.

+Customize the settings in the Settings tab according to your project requirements.

 # Contributions
 Contributions to the Unity Project Setup Utility are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue on the repository.